Design Strategies in Sustainable Architecture

 #7 Green Roofs

-Last on our list of passive approaches is green roofs – which we build into many of our designs at AVLV.
+Last on our list of passive approaches is green roofs – which we build into many of our designs at AVLV Architecture I Development.
 Green roofs – also called living roofs or vegetative roofs – are an integral part of passive energy efficiency strategies in building design.
 These roofs are covered with vegetation – which provides several benefits for energy efficiency.

 First, green roofs offer natural insulation.
 This limits heat gain in the summer and reduces heat loss in the winter.
 The insulating effect provided by green roofs helps maintain a stable indoor temperature – reducing the need for mechanical heating and cooling.
 Second, the vegetation on green roofs absorbs and reflects solar radiation – thereby mitigating the urban heat island effect and reducing heat absorption by buildings.